JasonNero/MoLab/docs/index.md

 - Fixed skeleton with 22 joints
 - Maximum sequence length of 196 frames and a fixed framerate of 20 Hz
 - Text conditioning is limited to the entire sequence and the entire body

+## Next Steps

+See the [Installation Guide](getting-started/installation.md) to set up the backend and worker components.